Information type

 Growth rate: 5/5

-Grow to a number of workers: +- form large colonies of up to thousands of workers
+Development to number of workers: +- form large colonies of up to thousands of workers

 Subfamily: Myrmicinae